TheCamusean/theCamusean.github.io/_posts/2020-07-05-ImitationFlows.md

  <img src="Figures/iflow/diffeomorphism.png" class="img-blog" alt="" data-aos="fade-right" data-aos-delay="0"/>

 *A diffeomorphism can be thought as a deformation in a elastic space.
-The transformation is bijective, thus there is a one-to-one mapping between each point of both spaces*
+The transformation is bijective, thus there is a one-to-one mapping between each point of both spaces.*

 Given we have an energy function, $V: \mathbb{R}^{d}\rightarrow{} \mathbb{R}$ in the manifold $\mathbf{Z}$ and a diffeomorphism $f: \mathbf{Y}\rightarrow{}\mathbf{Z}$; the energy function in the manifold $Y$ can be represented in terms of $V$ and $f$